 Some individuals believe that by using this method, they would be able to make better flavorful coffees.
 This is most common in Brazil and other coffee-growing regions of the world's largest countries, such as the United States.

-The process In the dry process, coffee cherries are dried in the sun on patios or raised beds.
+In the dry process, coffee cherries are dried in the sun on patios or raised beds.
 Depending on the farm or region, the drying stations may differ slightly.
 On cement patios, the cherries are scraped into a single layer to keep them from rotting.

 This is the more conventional way of processing coffee, which generally takes 3-6 weeks.
 It is most effective in locations with low humidity and little rain, such as Ethiopia and Yemen.